Biden administration announces new partnership with 50 countries to stifle future pandemics

 WASHINGTON — (AP) — President Joe Biden's administration will help 50 countries identify and respond to infectious diseases, with the goal of preventing pandemics like the COVID-19 outbreak that suddenly halted normal life around the globe in 2020.

-U.S. government officials will work with the countries to develop better testing, surveillance, communication and preparedness for such outbreaks in those countries, according to a senior Biden administration official who briefed reporters Monday about the program on the condition of anonymity.
-The official did not share a list of countries that will participate in the program.
+U.S. government officials will offer support in the countries, most of them located in Africa and Asia, to develop better testing, surveillance, communication and preparedness for such outbreaks in those countries.

+The strategy will help “prevent, detect and effectively respond to biological threats wherever they emerge,” Biden said in a statement Tuesday.

+The Global Health Security Strategy, the president said, aims to protect people worldwide and "will make the United States stronger, safer, and healthier than ever before at this critical moment.”

 The U.S. program will rely on several government agencies — including the U.S. State Department, the Centers for Disease Control and Prevention, Health and Human Services and the U.S. Agency for International Development, or USAID — to help countries refine their infectious disease response.

-Congo is one country where work has already begun, the official told reporters.
+Congo is one country where work has already begun.
 The U.S. government is helping Congo with its response to an mpox virus outbreak, including with immunizations.
 Mpox, a virus that's in the same family as the one that causes smallpox, creates painful skin lesions.
-Last year, the World Health Organization declared mpox a global emergency, with more than 91,000 cases spanning across 100 countries to date.
+The World Health Organization declared mpox a global emergency in 2022, and there have been more than 91,000 cases spanning across 100 countries to date.

-The White House on Tuesday is releasing a website with the names of the countries that are participating in the program.
+The White House on Tuesday released a website with the names of the countries that are participating in the program.
 Biden officials are seeking to get 100 countries signed onto the program by the end of the year.

-The U.S. has devoting billions of dollars to the effort.
+The U.S. has devoted billions of dollars, including money raised from private donations, to the effort.
 Biden, a Democrat, is asking for $1.2 billion for global health safety efforts in his yearly budget proposal to Congress.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show the mpox global emergency was declared in 2022, not 2023.